 The Center for Musculoskeletal Disorders of NY & NJ

 If you are concerned that your back pain may be the result of a herniated disc, our non-surgical pain management specialists at the Center for Musculoskeletal Disorders of New York and New Jersey offer relief.
-With two convenient locations in northern New Jersey, our practice offers comprehensive pain management services that are tailored to your individual needs.
+Our practice offers comprehensive pain management services that are tailored to your individual needs.

 For more information on disc herniation or to schedule an appointment with one of the orthopedic specialists, contact us today.